QualyaIO/obtuse.DSP/README.md

 Fixes

 - voice: buffer_alt with fixed 4 voices
-- better fix pop when a voice is stolen (e.g. take into account separately level and ADSR state?)
+- better fix pop when a voice is stolen (e.g. take into account separately level and ADSR state? wait for crossing 0?)
-- timeout for voices?
+- timeout for voices? (to take into account upon reuse)
 - OSC > 4096 can prevent modulation, adjust max phase depending on size to avoid hitting fixed float limit during computations
 - SVF: not compute while disabled while avoiding noise upon start
 - combFB (and those using): output not guaranteed to be kept within -1..1